f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

      |image2_34|

 #.
-In the TMUI GUI, you will notice the Layer 7 policy being applied to the Virtual
+In the TMUI GUI, you will notice a Layer 7 policy has been applied to the Virtual
    Server.
-In the :guilabel:`Application Security`, we will be able to observe that the details of the policy is being dynamically fetched, applied, and set to Blocking mode.
+In :guilabel:`Application Security`, we will be able to observe that the policy is being dynamically fetched, applied, and set to Blocking mode.

    - **Layer 7 Policy:**